dukeayers/cs399_SocialMedia/README.md

 To-Do
 -----
+- Index
 --- footer with a copyright sentence and github link

-- Home page - random user posts generated here (currently just displays all posts in db)
-- Lots of user post dummy data
+--- Lots of user post dummy data - everybody add some!

---- when the user types in a tag, show a drop down of tag suggestions
+--- Optional: when the user types in a tag, show a drop down of tag suggestions
+--- Optional: 20 posts per page, use bootstrap pages

 - About page - Nancy
-- Create new account page / Mohammad
---- input account data into database

 - Settings page
 --- settings page needs to edit the database
+--- edit profile
+--- Optional: edit posts

-- User profile page - show all posts of the user sorted by date
+- User profile page
+--- Ability to add user profile pic (currently placeholder)

+- Optional: Message system - Duke (?)

 Complete
 --------